Allergy FAQS |

 |

-If symptoms develop within an hour of receiving an allergy drop, Benadryl and, if available, Singulair is taken.
-The allergy drops are stopped, and the office notified to make an appointment for repeat evaluation.
+If symptoms develop within an hour of receiving an allergy drop, Benadryl can be taken.
+The allergy drops are stopped, and the office notified.

 |